 Society for the Advancement of Psychotherapy Diversity Research Grant for Early Career Psychologists

-The Division may award annually one $1,000 Diversity Research Grant to an early career psychologist (within 10 years of graduation) who is currently conducting research or an applied project that promotes diversity, as outlined by the American Psychological Association (APA).
+Grants are awarded to an early career psychologist (within 10 years of graduation) who is currently conducting research or an applied project that promotes diversity, as outlined by the American Psychological Association (APA).
 According to the APA, diversity is defined as individual and role differences, including those based on age, gender, sexual orientation, gender identity, race, ethnicity, culture, national origin, religion, disability, language, and socioeconomic status.

 The Diversity Research Grant is expected to be used to support the completion of an ECP’s psychotherapy research or psychotherapy project.
 The grant may be used to fund:

 - supplies used to conduct the research or project;

 - training needed for completion of the research or project; and/or

 - travel to present the research (such as at a professional conference).

 The applicant must be a member of Division 29.
 The recipient of the grant will be expected to present his or her research results in a scholarly forum (e.g., presentation at an APA Annual Convention, the Division 29 Journal, Psychotherapy, or other refereed professional journal) or Psychotherapy Bulletin.

 - Consistency with the Diversity Research Grant’s stated purposes;